Here are some common questions regarding ear wax removal and ear cleaning.

 No water is introduced into the ear - this means less stress is put on the ear canal and eardrum, it is a safe procedure if you have had past infections, perforations etc.

-The ear canal and wax can be viewed in high magnification during the procedure for greater accuracy and safety.
+The ear canal and wax can be viewed in high magnification using a clinical microscope during the procedure for greater accuracy and safety.
 Unlike the irrigation procedure where you do not view the ear during the procedure.

-The procedure generally leaves the ear very clear of wax, irrigation often leaves wax behind, so microsuction means greater gaps between treatments.
+The procedure generally leaves the ear very clear of wax, irrigation often leaves wax and water behind, so microsuction means greater gaps between treatments.

 Depends.
 If there is only a slight amount of earwax in the canal then using ear drops alone may shift this.